-Immediately after the applicant small business is notified that it has been chosen for an SBIR/STTR grant, the company should contact the laboratory to determine if a CRADA will be required.
+Immediately after the small business applicant is notified that it has been chosen for an SBIR/STTR grant, the company should contact the laboratory to determine if a CRADA will be required.
 If the DOE laboratory requires a CRADA, no work may be initiated by the laboratory under the grant until the CRADA has been approved.